Group selection and shrinkage: Structured sparsity for semiparametric additive models: Introduction

 \section{Introduction}

-Group selection (structured selection) arises in connection with a myriad of statistical problems, e.g., multitask learning \parencite{Obozinski2006}, sparse additive modeling \parencite{Ravikumar2009}, and hierarchical selection \parencite{Lim2015}.
-Even sparse linear modeling can involve structured selection, such as when a categorical predictor is represented as a sequence of dummy variables.
+Sparsity over group structures arises in connection with a myriad of statistical and machine learning problems, e.g., multitask learning \parencite{Obozinski2006}, sparse additive modeling \parencite{Ravikumar2009}, and hierarchical selection \parencite{Lim2015}.
+Even sparse linear modeling can involve structured sparsity, such as when a categorical predictor is represented as a sequence of dummy variables.
 In certain domains, groups may emerge naturally, e.g., disaggregates of the same macroeconomic series or genes of the same biological path.
 The prevalence of such problems motivates principled estimation procedures capable of encoding structure into the fitted models they produce.

-Given response $\mathbf{y}=(y_1,\ldots,y_n)^\top\in\mathbb{R}^n$, predictors $\mathbf{X}=(\mathbf{x}_1,\ldots,\mathbf{x}_n)^\top\in\mathbb{R}^{n\times p}$, and nonoverlapping groups $\mathcal{G}_1,\ldots,\mathcal{G}_g\subseteq\{1,\ldots,p\}$, group lasso \parencite{Yuan2006,Meier2008} solves:
+Given response $\mathbf{y}=(y_1,\ldots,y_n)^\top\in\mathbb{R}^n$, predictors $\mathbf{X}=(\mathbf{x}_1,\ldots,\mathbf{x}_n)^\top\in\mathbb{R}^{n\times p}$, and nonoverlapping groups $\mathcal{G}_1,\ldots,\mathcal{G}_g\subseteq\{1,\ldots,p\}$, group lasso \parencite{Yuan2006,Meier2008} solves